Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Experiments

-Finally, we validate the two key components of SITAR objective: the noise magnitude ($\alpha$) and the targeting vector ($\bm{v}$).
+We validate the two key components of the SITAR objective, the noise magnitude $\alpha$ and the targeting vector $\bm{v}$, through two separate ablations.

-\paragraph{Noise Magnitude ($\alpha$).} With a disentangled encoder ($\beta=2$), we sweep the noise strength $\alpha$.
-As shown in Figure~\ref{fig:alpha_sweep}, Very small value of $\alpha$ is equivalent to ERM and fails ($\sim10\%$ OOD).
-Increasing the $\alpha$ provides OOD improvement, with performance saturating around $\sim65$–$70\%$.
-This perfectly matches our theoretical analysis (Thm.~\ref{thm:main}): the classifier minimizes the full objective, and any non-zero $\alpha$ activates this targeted Jacobian penalty, shifting sensitivity off the high-$v$ (shortcut) axes.
+\textbf{Noise magnitude.} With a disentangled encoder ($\beta=2$), we sweep $\alpha$ and report OOD accuracy in Figure~\ref{fig:ablations} (right). \\ At $\alpha=0$, SITAR reduces to ERM and OOD accuracy collapses to $\sim\!10\%$.
+Increasing $\alpha$ consistently improves OOD performance, saturating around $65$--$70\%$.
+This is consistent with our theoretical analysis in Section~\ref{sec:theory}.
+Any non-zero $\alpha$ activates the targeted Jacobian penalty, shifting classifier sensitivity away from the high-$v_j$ shortcut axes.

-\paragraph{Noise Targeting ($\bm{v}$).} We compare our targeted, \emph{anisotropic} noise ($\bm{v} = |\mathrm{corr}(\bm{\mu}, \bm{y})|$) against a standard \emph{isotropic} noise baseline (i.e., setting $v_i \!\equiv\!
-1$ for all $i$).
-An isotropic penalty flattens useful and spurious directions alike.
+\textbf{Noise targeting.} We compare our anisotropic noise ($\bm{v} = |\mathrm{corr}(\bm{\mu}, \bm{y})|$) against an isotropic baseline where $v_j = 1$ for all $j$.
+The isotropic baseline penalizes all dimensions equally, flattening useful and spurious directions alike.
 As shown in Figure~\ref{fig:isotropic_vs_anisotropic}, this untargeted baseline fails to improve OOD performance.
-Our anisotropic variant, however, concentrates the regularization only where $v$ is large, successfully flattens the classifier along the shortcut axis, and reaches near-oracle OOD accuracy.
-This confirms that \textit{targeting} is the critical mechanism for success.
+Our anisotropic variant concentrates regularization on the high-$v_j$ dimensions, successfully flattens the classifier along the shortcut axis, and reaches near-oracle OOD accuracy.
+This confirms that targeting is the critical mechanism.